ziplineeci/ziplinee-ci-web/README.md

 # Zipline CI

-The `ziplinee-ci-web` component is part of the Estafette CI system documented at https://ziplinee-docs.malsharaji.com.
+The `ziplinee-ci-web` component is part of the Ziplinee CI system documented at https://ziplinee.io.

-Please file any issues related to Estafette CI at https://github.com/estafette/estafette-ci/issues
+Please file any issues related to Ziplinee CI at https://github.com/ziplineeci/ziplinee-ci/issues

 ## ziplinee-ci-web

-This is the web interface for the Estafette CI system.
+This is the web interface for the Ziplinee CI system.
 It's built using Vue.js, Webpack and Bootstrap CSS.

 ## Development